crustio/crust-wiki/docs/getting-started.md

 ## Join Crust

 The Crust mainnet is advancing steadily, and the CRU claim function is now open.
 The owner of CRU-ERC20 can claim CRU-ERC20 to Crust mainnet.
-Claims include [claim CRU](claims.md) and [Claim Locked CRU](claims-locked-cru.md).
+Claims include [CRU Claims](claims.md) and [Locked CRU Claims](claims-locked-cru.md).

 ## Use Crust